luengwaiban/instagram-python-scraper/README.md

 ```

 More documentation will be completed soon~.
-Stars can hurry me up on this！
+Stars can hurry me up on this！✨